Stories

 Marc Gisin is a former Swiss ski racer.
 He has been a member of the Swiss-Ski A squad since the 2010/11 season.
 His older sister Dominique and his younger sister Michelle were and are also ski racers.
 Like his sisters, Marc also attended the sports equipment school in Engelberg.

 Gisin announced his retirement from top-level sport on 30 November 2020.
 He has been studying business psychology at the Lucerne University of Applied Sciences and Arts since the 2020/21 winter semester.
+He successfully completed his studies in 2024.
+Marc Gisin has been working as Racing Director at Stöckli Swiss Sports AG since June 2023.

-Lena Häcki - Biathlete
+Lena Häcki-Gross - Biathlete

 Lena Häcki from Engelberg is a Swiss biathlete.
 She attended the Sportmittelfachschule in Engelberg and successfully completed her Matura in 2014.
 She won several World Cup medals as a junior and made her debut in the Biathlon World Cup in 2014, where she is one of the leading athletes on her team.
 From 2018, she stood on the podium several times in relay races, and in December 2019 she managed to do so for the first time in an individual competition.
+In the winter of 2023/24, she celebrated her first World Cup victories in the short singles in Antholz and the mass start in Oslo.

 Nina Christen - Sports shooter